 - Does not require wiring between the base station and sub-station hardware

-Installing an office intercom that requires wiring throughout the building is a time-consuming and expensive project.
+Installing an office intercom that requires wiring throughout the building is time-consuming and expensive.
 Plus, any future upgrades will require rewiring the entire building.
-That’s why it’s better to purchase a wireless intercom for your business that relies on smartphone-based access instead of intercom hardware in every suite.
+That’s why it’s better to purchase a wireless intercom system for an office that relies on smartphone-based access instead of intercom hardware in every suite.

 That said, your commercial wireless intercom system will ideally have a wired internet connection.
 A direct internet connection eliminates frustrating WiFi or cellular connectivity issues, which could prevent tenants and visitors from accessing your property.